eleda77/eleda77.github.io/docs/vocab_list.md

 **alfresco** - (especially with reference to eating) in the open air; done or eaten in the open air

+**alkyd** - any of numerous synthetic resins that are used especially for protective coatings and in paint

 **alluvial** - made up of sand and earth left by rivers, floods, etc

 **almerie** - pantry, wardrobe, cabinet